 - Create Push/pull strategy (identify marketing communications, channel management etc)

 - Decide if a Profile strategy is an option

 - Communicate the message to all channel partners

 - Evaluate the outputs

-The bargain hunters might react to the pull marketing tactics while the socially-aware buyers might respond to the push marketing.
-If you have a product that requires a lot of convincing to buy then mixing the strategies up will help to ensure that consumers can’t resist your offer.
+The bargain hunters might react to the Push marketing tactics while the socially-aware buyers might respond to the Pull marketing.
+Corporate companies may be swayed by associating themselves with organisations who have strong Profiles such as Apple.
+If you have a product that requires a lot of convincing to buy, then mixing the strategies up will help to ensure that consumers can’t resist your offer.

 Please get in touch if you would like any further information on how Push, Pull or Profile strategies can help you.